TrentBrunson/Pewlett-Hackard-Analysis/README.md

 ![Emp_by_title](https://github.com/TrentBrunson/Pewlett-Hackard-Analysis/blob/master/Retiring_Emp.png)
 Table 2.
 Number of employees with each title

 Lastly, a new table was requested that contained employee number, first and last name, title, from_date and to_date in order to find mentor eligible employees.
-This query found
+Mentor eligible was defined as those born in 1965.
+With this constraint, the query returned
 1,549 employees are eligible to participate in the mentorship program.

 ![Mentors](https://github.com/TrentBrunson/Pewlett-Hackard-Analysis/blob/master/Mentorship.png)